OpenSmallworld/swmfs-tools/README.md

 Note: The certificate is exported directly from the certificate store in `pfx` and `pem` formats.
 There is no need to import anything on Windows.

 It is important to point out that self-signed certificates cannot be used in conjunction with the `-mtls` argument.
-Although the server will start, the client cannot use a self-signed certificate and will disconnect.
-This is a deliberate function of a trusted
+Although the server will start, the client will not use a self-signed certificate and will disconnect.
+This is a requirement for a trusted secure swmfs installation.

 Use `.\create-certs.ps1 -help` for full details and examples.